myown140903-droid/nksaikiran/README.md

 Simply open [Edinburgh Nepier University](https://edinburghnepieruniversity.com/projects/REPLACE_WITH_PROJECT_ID) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my skill coders project?

 Yes, you can!